Open-EO/openeo-r-client/cran-comments.md

-# Submission 1.1.0
+# Submission openeo 1.1.0

+## Test environments
+* GitHub Actions (OS: ubuntu-latest, R: oldrel, release, devel)
+* GitHub Actions (OS: windows-latest, R: release)
+* Github Actions (OS: macOS-latest, R: release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Florian Lahn <florian.lahn@eftas.com>'

-  New submission
+0 errors | 0 warnings | 1 note

+* This is a new release.

 ### Comments
 This is my first submission to CRAN

 ## Downstream dependencies
 First Submission.
 There are currently no downstream dependencies for this package.

-## Test environments
-Setup with Github actions
-_TODO_